-Student Agreement Form (see Appendix IV):
+Student Agreement Form (see Appendix II):

-The Student Agreement form, which applicants filled out as part of their application process, acknowledges awareness of inherent risks associated with foreign travel and that the student is participating in the program voluntarily.
-By signing the form, the participant agrees to release, indemnify, and hold harmless Dickinson College from and against any claim that the participant, the participant's parents or guardian or any other person may have for any losses, damages, or injuries arising in connection with participation in the overseas program.
-Signing this form automatically enrolls the student at no cost in the Dickinson College's "Supplemental Emergency Travel Assistance and Medical Evacuation Insurance Program."
-(See Appendix III for more information on this insurance.)
+The Student Agreement form, which applicants filled out as part of their application process, acknowledges awareness of inherent risks associated with studying off-campus and that the student is participating in the program voluntarily.
+By signing the form, the participant agrees to release, indemnify, and hold harmless Dickinson College from and against any claim that the participant, the participant's parents or guardian or any other person may have for any losses, damages, or injuries arising in connection with participation in the off-campus program.